PeterBartram/TES/README.md

 ## Introduction

-TES is an n-body integration package for modelling the evolution of exoplanet systems.
+TES is an n-body integration package for modelling the evolution of exoplanet systems that I developed during my PhD with my supervisor Alexander Wittig at the University of Southampton.
 This TES distribution comes in two parts:
 1. The C++ TES source code.
 2. The python based experiment manager for running experiments and plotting the results.